alcarril/cub3D/README.md

 - **Adaptive rendering**: The minimap adjusts dynamically to window size and map dimensions while maintaining spatial accuracy and visual clarity

-> **Note:** 📝 More on 2D rendering sets and minimap: [Our Notion article](https://broken-snowdrop-f03.notion.site/Renderizado-de-imagenes-2D-y-minimapa-2fab80eb3d8880f88e56f189f2cde9e7?pvs=74).

-## Mouse
+## 🖱️ Mouse

-Mouse control is implemented by capturing mouse movement events and translating them into camera rotation.
-The system prioritizes **low-latency, consistent input handling** independent of window size:
+Mouse control is implemented by capturing mouse movement and translating it into camera rotation.
+The system prioritizes **low-latency, consistent input handling** through polling rather than event-based callbacks.

-- **Pixel clamping**: Mouse movement is clamped to a maximum pixel delta per frame, ensuring consistent rotation speed regardless of window dimensions.
-This approach mirrors modern shooter games, providing predictable camera control.

-- **Center reset**: The mouse cursor is repositioned to the screen center after each frame, preventing the player's wrist from leaving the mousepad and improving user comfort during extended play sessions.

-- **Configurable sensitivity**: Mouse sensitivity is fully adjustable to suit individual player preferences, allowing fine-tuning of rotation responsiveness.

-- **Toggle control**: Mouse look can be enabled or disabled with **J**, allowing players to switch between mouse and keyboard control as needed.

-- **Polling-based tracking**: Mouse position is polled every frame rather than handled through MiniLibX event hooks.
-This approach reduces input latency, as event queue latency can exceed frame rate timing, preventing jitter and stutter.
-Clamping mouse delta per frame ensures smooth, consistent rotation.
+**Why polling instead of event queues?**
+Event-based systems process input through MiniLibX's event queue, which introduces latency that can exceed frame time, causing inconsistent camera responsiveness.
+Polling the mouse position every frame ensures input is processed synchronously with the render loop, delivering predictable, low-latency control that matches modern shooter games.

 > **Note:** 📝 First MLX API usage and event handling example: [Fractol repo](https://github.com/alcarril/Fractol).

-## Physics System
+**Key features:**
+- **Polling-based tracking**: Mouse position is queried each frame rather than handled through event hooks, reducing input latency and jitter
+- **Frame-synchronized input**: Direct synchronization with the render loop eliminates queue-based delays
+- **Pixel clamping**: Mouse movement is clamped to a maximum pixel delta per frame, ensuring consistent rotation speed regardless of window dimensions
+- **Center reset**: The mouse cursor is repositioned to the screen center after each frame, preventing the player's wrist from leaving the mousepad
+- **Configurable sensitivity**: Mouse sensitivity is fully adjustable to suit individual player preferences
+- **Toggle control**: Mouse look can be enabled or disabled with **J**, allowing players to switch between mouse and keyboard control as needed

-## Physics System
+## ⚛️ Physics System

 The physics system manages movement and interactions through discrete real-time simulation, ensuring **deterministic, framerate-independent behavior**.
+> **Note:** 📝 More on physics and movement: [Our Notion article](https://broken-snowdrop-f03.notion.site/Fisicas-de-motor-de-videojuegos-2f9b80eb3d8880f89899f356d1396a84?pvs=74).

 **Core Features:**
 - **2D Acceleration/Deceleration** – Responsive movement with configurable forces